This article is part of series on Effective Slide Design. You can find the other 2 parts here:

 If the points on your PowerPoint presentation were to come to life and talk about how they feel about being on your slides, what will you hear them say?

-- Would they feel like passengers in a crowded train or like travellers in a limousine– getting special attention and respect?
+- Would they feel like passengers in a crowded train or like travelers in a limousine– getting special attention and respect?

 - Would they smile with confidence or would they be annoyed at being ignored?